 Beyond the construction cost, there are fees you need to consider and budget for when planning a double storey extension.

 Double storey house extensions may, in some circumstances, proceed without planning permission.

 In the case that you need planning permission, the cost for householder applications can vary from between £200-£400, depending on your local Council If your planning permission comes with planning conditions, you will pay £34 for their discharge.

 If planning is not required because your 2 storey extension is built under permitted development, you may still want to get a Certificate of Lawfulness from your council (approx fees £100).

-Architectural fees are usually between 3% and 7% of the construction cost but can rise to 15% in London.
-For a double extension, you will need to produce at least a set of building regulation drawings, with design fees between £3,000 and £5,500.
-Planning drawings will be in a similar price range. .
+Architectural fees are usually between 3% and 7% of the construction cost but are typically higher in London, around 15%.
+For a double extension, you will need to produce at least a set of building regulation drawings, with design fees between £3,500 and £6,500.
+Planning drawings will be in a similar price range.

 Keep in mind that the design costs vary a lot, depending on the architects you appoint and the complexity of the design.
 Hiring a consultant, rather than directly appointing an architectural studio may save you money..

 Another cost effective option is to hire a design and build company that will quote your double extension, including all the design fees.
 Some design and build companies may include planning fees in their quotes.